caido/documentation/src/concepts/essentials/workflows/js_in_caido.md

 3. Run the code - performing the actions and computations within it.

 ::: warning NOTE
-As QuickJS is a lightweight, embeddable JavaScript engine - it **does not** have built-in support for TypeScript.
+As QuickJS is a lightweight, embeddable JavaScript engine - it **does not** have built-in support for TypeScript or all modules you would find in the browser or in Node.js.
 :::

 ## Typing